stoyosawa/TextRecognition/MnistHandWriting/README.md

 #### [E_2_2.py](./E_2_2.py)

 A handwritten digits recognition script.
-Just draw strokes on the 300x300 window using your mouse (left-button press), then hit `Enter`.
+Draw strokes on the 300x300 window using your mouse (left-button press), then hit `Enter`.
 The predicted number is shown in the top-left region.
 The number and its probability are shown on the console (command prompt).
 Enter `ESC` to clear the window. `Q` to quit.

 <img src="./images/sample.png" width=150></img>